Feeling Confused at the Grocery Store?

 Here are my Top 6 Recommendations for improving mineral status:

 1. Increase intake of fresh vegetables, especially leafy greens.

-2. Soak, sprout, or ferment all grains, beans, nuts, and seeds to reduce the phytic acid levels (hemp seeds and macadamia nuts are the exception).
+2. Soak, sprout, cook, or ferment all grains, beans, nuts, and seeds to reduce the phytic acid levels (hemp seeds and macadamia nuts are the exception).

 5. Increase stomach acid secretion by taking 1 Tbsp of Apple Cider Vinegar in half a cup of room temperature water 15-20mins before each meal.